gudiseva/stackedit/Hive Interview QA.md

 > Q. Difference between managed and external tables?

-If you want multiple tools and multiple users to operate on your data at the same time than create an external table As all the data ultimately stored on files on hdfs Another difference:-
+If you want multiple tools and multiple users to operate on the data at the same time than create an external table.

+As all the data ultimately stored on files on hdfs Another difference:-
 When you drop an internal table, it drops the data, and it also drops the metadata.